 A cancer diagnosis turns a person’s world upside down.
 They may have been used to being in complete control of their life and their work — then overnight, their priorities have to change completely.

 Many employees find it difficult to adjust to ‘normal’ life following a diagnosis of cancer.
 When people return to work, the rest of the team will be delighted to see them.
 However, it’s understandable that in a fairly short amount of time they get used to having the person back again and don’t realise that they may be feeling tired or have other symptoms or side effects as a result of treatment.

-A job can give someone a sense of normality to their life, restore social contact and income, and help with recovery.
-A well attuned HR team and supportive work family can make all the difference in helping vulnerable employees stay at work, and ease back into work following treatment.
+A job can give someone a sense of normality in their life, restore social contact and income, all of which helps with recovery.
+A well-attuned HR team combined with supportive managers and wider work-family can make all the difference in helping vulnerable employees stay at work, and ease back into work following treatment.